Finding the best lock for your bicycle is tricky. There are loads to choose from. And the wrong decision can have disastrous consequences!

 1. Litelok X1

 The best all round bike lock in 2024 is the Litelok X1.
-This is because the Litelok X1 is one of the only bike locks that offers any kind of protection against thieves wielding cordless angle grinders!
+This is because the Litelok X1 is one of the few bike locks that offers any kind of protection against thieves wielding cordless angle grinders!

 And in 2024 it’s still the only angle grinder resistant bike lock that provides the perfect balance between security, practicality and price, for those cyclists that need a higher level of protection.

-Angle grinder attacks have become depressingly common in recent years, and in some towns and cities it feels like they’re the most common method of stealing those bikes that aren’t secured with flimsy cable locks.
+Angle grinder attacks have become depressingly common in recent years, and in some towns and cities it feels like they’re the most common method of stealing bikes that aren’t secured with flimsy cable locks.

 Up until now, no bike lock could withstand more than a minute against an angle grinder.
 So locks like the Litelok X1 and the Hiplok D1000 (which can resist such attacks), are very much needed.